lachlandeer/installation-guide/docs/webscraping.md

 sudo ln -s /usr/local/share/chromedriver /usr/bin/chromedriver
 ```

-If your install worked, you should get ChromeDriver 78.0.3904.105 returned if the installation was successful
+If your install worked, you should get ChromeDriver 7X.0.XXXX.XXX returned if the installation was successful - where the version must match the version of Chrome you have installed.

 ```{bash}
 chromedriver --version